41 Comments

 Peter's avatar

 I see this as a semantic issue. eGFR is the same thing as Creatinine.
-It is simply a formula that tries to normalize creatininr for “the individual”.
+It is simply a formula that tries to normalize creatinine for “the individual”.
 They could just change the name from eGFR to “normalized creatinine”.

 Eric P Cohen's avatar